kenhhk/ken-trading-bot/account-a/routines/pre-market.md

 **Decision:** TRADE or HOLD — [reason]

 STEP 7 — Notification (ALWAYS send):
-Send email to $NOTIFY_EMAIL with subject "Trading Bot pre-market [DATE]" containing:
+Send email to $NOTIFY_EMAIL.
+The subject line must be EXACTLY: "Trading Bot pre-market [DATE]" where [DATE] is today's date in Mountain Time in YYYY-MM-DD format.
+No other subject format is acceptable.
 - VIX level and mode
 - WTI price and key catalyst
 - Sector rotation summary (gaining/losing)